secure-systems-lab/dsse/envelope.md

-# signing-spec Envelope
+# DSSE Envelope

 March 03, 2021

 Version 0.1.0

-This document describes the recommended data structure for storing signing-spec signatures, which we call the "JSON Envelope".
+This document describes the recommended data structure for storing DSSE signatures, which we call the "JSON Envelope".
 For the protocol/algorithm, see [Protocol](protocol.md).